Run-and-tumble particles on a line with a fertile site: Appendix B

 Let us work out the integrals that appear in the solution of the equations of motion (Eq. (\ref{affineSys})), where we treated $\tilde{R}(s)$ as a parameter.
 They are affine functions of $\tilde{R}(s)$, because of the structure of the function $g_+$ defined in Eq. (\ref{defg})

 The integral $I_{++}$ .
 We will only need the coefficient of the unknown parameter $K\tilde{R}(s)$.
-Denoting by $ j_{++}(s)$ the value of $I_{++}$ at zero fertility rate (whose explicit expression we will need toj8ork out the prefactor in Eq. \ref{lambdamuDef}), we obtain
+Denoting by $ j_{++}(s)$ the value of $I_{++}$ at zero fertility rate (whose explicit expression we will need to work out the prefactor in Eq. \ref{lambdamuDef}), we obtain

 where we used the assumption $\Theta(0)=0$ when working out the Laplace transform of $\Theta'$.
 The term $j_{++}(s)$ reads

 Similarly, denoting by $ j_{-+}(s)$ the value of $I_{-+}$ at zero fertility rate, we obtain